yossibanai/azure-content/contributor-guide/tools-and-setup.md

 2. Copy the Personal Access Token that you got from [https://github.com/settings/applications#personal-access-tokens](https://github.com/settings/applications#personal-access-tokens).
 You can accept the default permissions for the token.
 Save the Personal Access Token in a text file for later reuse.

 3. Next, copy the repository to your computer with your credentials embedded in the command string.
 To do this, open GitBash.
 At the command prompt, enter the following command.
-This command creates a azure-content(-pr) drectory on your computer.
+This command creates a azure-content(-pr) directory on your computer.
 If you're using the default location, it will be at c:\users<your Windows user name>\azure-content(-pr).

 Public repo: